 - Taking x-rays

-While these duties are typically performed by dental hygienists in this country, there are other jobs performed by dental therapists in England as well, including:
+While dental hygienists in this country typically perform these duties, there are other jobs performed by dental therapists in England as well, including:

 - Performing routine restorations